Millions in tax dollars flow to anti-abortion centers in US | WTOP News

 Pennsylvania Auditor General Eugene DePasquale declared in 2017 that a lack of government oversight allowed Real Alternatives for decades to use tax dollars to expand their work in other states.
 The state instructed the group to change the way it pays subcontractors when its contract was renewed.

-In Michigan, Gov. Gretchen Whitmer vetoed the state’s annual $700,000 budget for abortion alternatives in 2019 following a complaint arguing Real Alternatives failed to provide services to the number of women promised in its contract.
+In Michigan, Gov. Gretchen Whitmer vetoed the state’s annual $700,000 budget for abortion alternatives in 2019 following a complaint from the Campaign for Accountability, which argued that Real Alternatives had provided services to only about 3,700 pregnant women instead of the 9,000 outlined in its contract.
+Michigan had funded the program since 2013.

+“Michiganders deserve comprehensive family planning programs that are evidence-based and support a person’s full range of reproductive health options,” Whitmer said in a letter to the watchdog group, thanking them for raising the complaint.

+In Georgia, critics point to lax reporting requirements that require abortion-alternative programs to disclose only their total expenses and the amount of money dispersed to providers.

+In Tennessee, the GOP supermajority in the Legislature recently signed off on giving $3 million to the Human Coalition to set up call centers to serve as “virtual clinics” in Nashville, Memphis and Knoxville.
+Their goal is to direct people to pregnancy centers or government services.

+Arkansas is the first state to require patients seeking an abortion to first call an information hotline to learn about possible pregnancy assistance before they can undergo the procedure.
+The program is set to be implemented in 2023.

-While multiple states have funded crisis pregnancy centers for years, no state has acted as ambitiously as Texas.
+Florida, Georgia, Louisiana, Minnesota, Missouri, North Carolina, North Dakota, Ohio and Oklahoma have all funded crisis pregnancy centers for years.
+But no state has acted as ambitiously as Texas.

 In 2005, Texas created its own program with $5 million taken from its federal welfare dollars, allowing a variety of nonprofits to apply for grants.
-It quickly expanded under the Republican-controlled Legislature.
+It quickly expanded under the Republican-controlled Legislature as crisis pregnancy centers, adoption agencies and maternity homes clamored for more money.

+By 2020, the state’s abortion-alternatives contractors provided roughly 1 million goods such as diapers and food, gave 331,000 counseling sessions, taught 314,000 parenting classes, made 217,800 referrals to government assistance programs and provided 56 adoption services, according to the latest annual report.

-This year, Texas lawmakers dedicated a record $100 million to fund the project over the next two years.
+This year, Texas lawmakers dedicated a record $100 million in state tax dollars to fund the project over the next two years.

 State Rep. Debra Howard said the money could be better spent on state-supervised women’s health programs that offer annual exams, disease screenings and family planning services.